-How do I apply for College of Education (SoE) scholarships?
+How do I apply for College of Education (COE) scholarships?

-If additional funds are available, SoE will offer scholarship applications in the fall.
-Those applications, historically done in September, are only available from the SoE Office of Advising.
-Contact your adviser at the beginning of each fall semester for more information.
+If additional funds are available, the College of Education will offer scholarship applications in the fall.
+Those applications, historically done in September, are only available from the COE Office of Advising.
+Contact your advisor at the beginning of each fall semester for more information.

 What do I do if a class is full?

-For College of Education (SoE) courses, contact an SoE academic adviser and give the adviser the name and section of the course you are trying to get into.
+For College of Education (COE) courses, contact a COE academic advisor and give the advisor the name and section of the course you are trying to get into.
 Submitting an override request does not guarantee that you will be placed in a course; each request is evaluated on a case-by-case basis.

 For courses in other schools, please contact their respective advising offices: